Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 See also

-Arm circles are a dynamic stretch that helps release tension in the muscles in the shoulders, upper back, and spine.
-They also help increase the range of motion in the shoulders.
+Arm circles are a dynamic stretch that can help ease tension in the muscles in the shoulders, upper back, and back.
+They may also help increase the range of motion in the shoulders.

 To do arm circles: